Key Takeaway

 How Zepbound Is Metabolized

 The drug is eliminated primarily through proteolytic metabolism, the natural process of breaking down proteins and peptides.
 The resulting fragments are excreted through urine and feces.
-Intact tirzepatide does not appear in significant quantities in urine, confirming that kidney-based excretion plays a minimal role in clearance.
+Intact tirzepatide doesn't appear in significant quantities in urine, confirming that kidney-based excretion plays a minimal role in clearance.

 Factors That Can Influence Clearance

 Dose level.
-The half-life remains approximately five days regardless of whether you are on 2.5 mg or 15 mg.
-Higher doses mean more total drug in your system, but the rate at which your body eliminates it does not change.
+The half-life remains approximately five days regardless of whether you're on 2.5 mg or 15 mg.
+Higher doses mean more total drug in your system, but the rate at which your body eliminates it doesn't change.

-Organ function.
-Clinical pharmacokinetic studies demonstrate that tirzepatide clearance is not significantly affected by mild, moderate, or severe kidney impairment, nor by varying degrees of liver impairment.
+Try the BMI Calculator →Organ function.
+Clinical pharmacokinetic studies demonstrate that tirzepatide clearance isn't significantly affected by mild, moderate, or severe kidney impairment, nor by varying degrees of liver impairment.
 No dose adjustments are required based on organ function.

 Body composition.
-While body weight influences the volume of distribution, it does not meaningfully alter the elimination half-life in the range of patients studied in clinical trials.
+While body weight influences the volume of distribution, it doesn't meaningfully alter the elimination half-life in the range of patients studied in clinical trials.

 What to Consider

 The 25-day clearance timeline is shorter than semaglutide's five-week window, which can matter in several scenarios.
-If you are transitioning from Zepbound to a semaglutide-based medication, the shorter clearance may allow for a quicker switch.
-If you are preparing for surgery, the shorter half-life may mean a slightly shorter pre-operative hold period, though you should follow your surgical team's specific guidance.
+If you're transitioning from Zepbound to a semaglutide-based medication, the shorter clearance may allow for a quicker switch.
+If you're preparing for surgery, the shorter half-life may mean a slightly shorter pre-operative hold period, though you should follow your surgical team's specific guidance.

 For patients planning pregnancy, most physicians recommend discontinuing Zepbound at least one month before attempting conception.
-Tirzepatide has not been adequately studied in pregnant humans, and animal data warrants caution.
+Tirzepatide hasn't been adequately studied in pregnant humans, and animal data warrants caution.

 Related Questions